yawshadi/ulink/readme.txt

 3. Run composer install in the directory of the clonned repository
 4. Log in to WordPress as an administrator
 5. Activate the plugin via the Plugins screen
-6. Visit  ulink settings from the side menu to set your preferred url name to use
+6. Visit  ulink settings from the side menu to set your preferred url name to use say:firsturl or you can use the default name {ulink}
 7. Navigate to the url you chose say yourdomain.com/{your-chosen-url} and voila ! you get a list of users called via the API